Duy-Thanh/EMERS/ROADMAP.md

 ## Overview

-This roadmap outlines the development plan for the StockPredict system's data mining capabilities.
-We've successfully implemented three core algorithms that provide significant value for stock market analysis and prediction.
+This roadmap outlines the development plan for the StockPredict system's data mining capabilities and emergency market event response features.
+We've successfully implemented three core algorithms that provide significant value for stock market analysis and prediction, and have now extended the system with the new Emergency Market Event Response System (EMERS).

 ## Core Algorithms - COMPLETED